wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

   ```ballerina
   req.hasHeader("content-length")
   ```
 - Using a value stored in a variable as the query parameter name.
-Please note the omission of the double quotes.
+Note the omission of the double quotes.

   ```ballerina
   req.hasHeader(myCustomeHeader)